spamegg1/abstract-thinking/README.md

 [Link to Paradigms section](paradigm.md)

-- Changing the focal point through which the world is viewed and expressed:
+- Changing the focal point through which the world is viewed and expressed.
-  - Calculus / analysis / continuous math:
-    - "Everything is whole, together, inseparable, uncountable, unreal, and infinitesimally smooth."
-    - "Best we can hope for is a local approximation that gets precise at infinity."
-  - Discrete math: "Everything is separate, individual, countable, jagged, real and precise."
-  - OOP: "I, the object, am the center of the world."
-    - Everything is local, noun-based and locally-state-based.
-  - FP: "Universal verbs from the heavens (functions) act on us all."
-    - Everything is global, verb-based but no state (timeless).
-  - Logic P: "Everything is a proof search tree.
-Nothing else exists."
-  - Imperative P: "World is a chaotic mess of forever changing states.
-Keep up with it!"
-    - Everything is global, temporal, side-effect-based and globally-state-based.

 ## Domain modeling